gtoral/website/content/publication/immigrant-organizations-as-civil-society-a-three-dimensional-analysis/index.md

 authors:
   - admin
   - ""
-publication: Revista Española de Investigaciones Sociológicas
+publication: "*Revista Española de Investigaciones Sociológicas*"
 abstract: "This article examines immigrant organizations from three
   perspectives: their relationships with public authorities, the system of relationships established among these organizations, and their degree of